 The interactive piece consists of a series of photographs, presented in form of a customized children’s game.
 The game called POG invented in 1920s in Hawaii takes its name from a brand of juice made from passionfruit, orange and guava.
 The rules require compiling everyone’s disks into a stack face down, and throw a slammer at it.
 If the pogs turned over at your go – you get to keep them.
 If not – restack and hand the slammer over to the next person.The use of the POG bottle caps to play the game pre-dated the game's commercialization as at first kids simply drew designs on the white caps and made slammers by gluing three disks together.
 During the 1990’s, when the game experienced a revival, factory-produced caps carried images of cartoon characters, dragons and popular culture imagery, including photos of actors and figures like Bill Clinton and Tony Blair.
 They were cheap and sometimes came free with packets of crisps and boxes of cereal.
 After some time, adults realised the potential of constantly-hand-changing pogs as mini-billboards and placed religious messages, political slogans or banal advertisement on them.
 Because many children would keep the pogs they won in games from other players, schools considered pogs a form of gambling.
 Pogs proved to be major distractions from classes and the source of various playground arguments.
 These reasons eventually led to the banning of pogs from various schools across North America and Europe.

 Now collectors’ items, pogs were once precious, carried in a pogtainer, traded as a treasure, yet ruthlessly bashed with a metal slammer against tiled school floors.
 Made using a kid’s pog maker – a creativity booster for teenagers and early adolescence, an empowering tool to manifest rebellious ideas, For keeps presents an environment that is private and unique, yet universal, played, ragged, interacted with and exchangeable.
 The subjects of the photographs come from the domestic life outside of work.
 Small exercises of power, satisfactory little achievements, chores that trigger violence, are on some pogs.
 Other ones showcase small grotesque scenarios of toy furniture, sponge yo-yo’s and lace houses – a series of sculptures made during the artistic residency.
 They present the lack of differentiation between personal and professional, home and work, a desk and a dining table.
 Everyday routine is neither glorified by room freshener advertisements or nor it is any longer a chore.
-It is something we do while Photoshop is loading.
+It is something we do while the *pirated* Photoshop is loading.